PrometheanDissident/prometheandissident.github.io/pages/race.md

 While some may view this as being a particularly radical position, this is in some sense a description of what already occurs in general.
 People tend to associate with those who are similar to them, and this is merely an argument for that being normal and acceptable.

-### <span style="background-color:yellow">Research on the Effects of Ethnic Diversity</span>
+### Research on the Effects of Ethnic Diversity

 Understanding ethnocentrism as relatively natural, this can help to understand why research on ethnic diversity suggests that it can oftentimes have negative effects on society.
 Several broad themes emerge from examining the effects of ethnic diversity:

-*People generally feel a greater sense of community when those around them are of a similar ethnic group.
+- People generally feel a greater sense of community when those around them are of a similar ethnic group.
 This can have downstream effects on social trust, altruism, conflict, economic growth, health, and poverty.

-*This effect can be moderated with more intergroup contact, and contexts where cleavages are less salient, either due to lower economic divides or a sense of need for unification.
+- This effect can be moderated with more intergroup contact, and contexts where cleavages are less salient, either due to lower economic divides or a sense of need for unification.

+- Furthermore, the big meta-analysis done in this research strongly suggests that these effects, while significant, are going to have little explanatory power when discussing disparities in outcomes across countries or other study groups.

-*Ethnic diversity also works differently with different people.
+- Ethnic diversity also works differently with different people.
 Those who are higher in openness to experience are less likely to experience negative side effects of diversity.

-*Diversity, when it brings about greater levels of experience and ideas generation can have positive effects in terms of innovation.
+- Diversity, when it brings about greater levels of experience and ideas generation can have positive effects in terms of innovation.

+In sum, there is a small tradeoff between ethnic diversity qua ethnic diversity, and diversity in experience and education that is often associated with ethnic diversity, and there are many complexities present with this tradeoff and the research in general.
+These complexities will be discussed in turn below.

 #### <span style="background-color:yellow">Social Effects: Mixed</span>